Vluiny/n8n-portofolio/all-documentation/Mini Ats 5.1/README.md

 # 📄 AI-Powered ATS System (Mini ATS 5.1) - Complete Documentation

+This project is a simulation of a production-ready ATS system, built to demonstrate real-world automation architecture and AI-assisted candidate evaluation.

 ## 📋 Table of Contents
 1. System Architecture
 2. Trigger & Form Integration